 Does your church do “fundraisers?”
 You know, a table in the lobby raising money for this project or that?
 Or maybe a car wash to help pay for a student conference or something?

-We do not.
-In a church our size (I can’t imagine how it is in a very large church) we get many, many requests to raise funds for this cause or that.
-Our answer is always the same, “We don’t do fund raisers.”
+Because of a desire not to be “that church” that always appeared to have its hand out, we did not where I served.
+As a fairly large church (I couldn’t imagine how it was in a large church), we received many, many requests to raise funds for this cause or that.
+Our answer was always the same, “We don’t do fundraisers.”

-We do, however, do “special offerings.”
-In fact, we consider special offerings to be an important part of our overall Donor Development Strategy.
-In addition to our annual stewardship series; during which we talk about getting out of debt, saving for our futures, and giving 10% back to God; we plan and execute 3 special offerings per year.
-They are Easter, Summer Camps, and Christmas.
+We did, however, do “special offerings.”
+We considered special offerings an important part of the overall Donor Development Strategy.
+In addition to an annual stewardship series, during which we would talk about getting out of debt, saving for the future, and giving 10% back to God, we planned and executed three special offerings per year.
+They were Easter, Summer Camps, and Christmas.

-Each offering is built in to our annual financial plan and is a very important part of teaching people how to give.
-Sometimes a special cause will motivate people who are on the fence about giving to the church.
-For whatever reason they haven’t responded to the “general” need and it takes something “special” to compel them to get involved financially.
+Each offering was built into the annual financial plan and was important in teaching people how to give.
+Sometimes a special cause motivated people who were on the fence about giving to the church.
+They hadn’t responded to the “general” need, and it took something “special” to compel them to get involved financially.

-The 3rd part of our overall Donor Development Strategy is periodic capital campaigns.
-I have seen many examples of a family getting behind a capital campaign with a major commitment that continues to give (even tithe!) after the campaign is long over and the goal of the campaign (building program, missions project, church plant, etc.) has been accomplished.
+The 3rd part of the strategy was periodic capital campaigns.
+There were many examples of families getting behind a capital campaign with a major commitment that would continue to give (even tithe!) after the campaign was long over and the campaign’s goal had been accomplished.

-Annual stewardship teaching, special offerings at strategic times during the year, and periodic capital campaigns are like the 3 legs of a stool.
-They are all needed to help people get over the hump, learning that giving to the church is in fact an act of worship and commitment to God!
+Annual stewardship teaching, special offerings at strategic times during the year, and periodic capital campaigns were like the three legs of a stool.
+They were all needed to help people get over the hump, learning that giving to the church is an act of worship and commitment to God through the local church.